jup-ag/space-station/guides/5-jlp/1-JLP.md

 ![jlp](../img/jlp/jlp-1.png)

-1. **Earn Tab:** Where users can participate by depositing into the JLP Pool to earn passive fees generated from all trading activities.
+1. **Earn Tab:** Where users can participate by depositing into the JLP Pool to earn passive fees generated from all perpetual trading activities.

 2. **APY:** This measure shows the current trajectory of yield from holding the JLP token.